Key Takeaways:

 Non-recommended usage

 Typically, there should be a diagnosis of infection for the appropriate antibiotic to be prescribed.
-But people now self-medicate in my places, especially in developing countries.
-They simply assume that they should take a particular one when they are having issues, based on their own past experience or others’.
+But people now self-medicate in many places, especially in developing countries.
+They simply assume that they should take a particular one when they are having issues, based on their own experience or that of others.

 Incorrect use